united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/development/contribute/getting-started.md

   ant OS.
 - Integration: These tests cover interactions of package components or interactions between UMh components and some external system.
 An example would be testing whether a piece of code can correctly store data in tha database.
-Integration tests are stored in [united-manufacturing-hub/golang/test/integration](https://github.com/united-manufacturing-hub/united-manufacturing-hub/tree/main/golang/test/integration).
   Running these tests can require the developer to set up additional functionality on their development system.
 - End-to-end ("e2e"): These are broad test of overall system behavior and